basilstotz/ltsp-pnp/README.md

 "sudo /opt/ltsp-pnp/bin/ltsp-pnp-update-image"

 This command clones all server features to all clients.
 It takes some minutes and all clients have, after a reboot, all new fetures.

+## OT Info: LTSP vs Puavo

+Puavo is directly built on top of LTSP and adds some important features:

+* Puavo can handle laptops.
+These LTSP laptops also work over wlan or  even without an network connection.

+* Puavo can easily handle tenthousend and more  users, desktops and laptops.

+* All Puavo clients on a patch cable can be transformed into a WiFi hotspot

+* The Puavo as a service provides the complete maintainance of the client software

+* The Puavo as a service provides the complete ltsp-pnp server with full care of the the server.

+This means Puavo adminstrators care only about the client setup.
+All the rest is handled by the Puavo software or by Puavo as a service.